peterwang45a/popl-2020-artifact/README.md

 ./main-examples.sh table3 <br>
 The obtained results will also be put in "Outputs/Table2" folder or "Outputs/Table3" folder.<br>
 ## Warning
-It may take a little longer time in the vritual machine.
+It may take a little longer time to generate results for experimental examples in the vritual machine.
 This is because we are including a trial version of Matlab in the virtual machine (because Matlab is proprietary software).
 This trial version does not use multithreading and is significantly slower than a full-fledged Matlab.
 We've made a test and it took nearly 5 minutes to generate results in Table 2 and 8 minutes to generate results in Table 3.<br>

 **Note:** You can also run the experiment on a single example program or your own custom input.
 See below for more details.